Prioritizing Existing Chemicals for Risk Evaluation

 - High acute or chronic toxicity.

 Aside from these statutory preferences and requirements, EPA has discretion to determine which chemicals to prioritize.
-EPA expects to engage the public in the Fall of 2017 to discuss best practices for candidate selection and information gathering.

 At the initiation step, EPA will formally announce a chemical substance the Agency plans to put through the prioritization process in a Federal Register Notice and give the public a 90-day comment period to submit relevant information.
-Initiation formally begins the prioritization process, and starts a nine to 12-month statutory timeframe during which the Agency must designate the chemical substance as either High- or Low-Priority.
+Initiation formally begins the prioritization process, and starts a nine to 12-month statutory time frame during which the Agency must designate the chemical substance as either High- or Low-Priority.

 To support a proposed priority designation, EPA will screen the chemical substance under its conditions of use against certain criteria specified in TSCA section 6(b)(1)(A) by reviewing the reasonably available information with respect to:

 - the hazard and exposure potential of the chemical substance;